goauthentik/authentik/website/integrations/services/gitea/index.md

 :::

 **Protocol Settings**

 - Name: Gitea
-- RSA Key: authentik Self-signed certificate
+- RSA Key: Select any available key

 :::note
 Take note of the `Client ID` and `Client Secret`, you'll need to give them to Gitea in _Step 3_.